The history of Ashes into Glass

 In 1996 they founded their own specialist workshop, where they produce their work to this day; Barleylands Glassworks in Billericay, Essex.
 They quickly gained a solid reputation for finely skilled workmanship and a commitment to quality.
 Within a few years they were at the very top of their trade, specialising in antique restoration and production.
 Commissions included the restoration of the antique lights outside Buckingham Palace and along The Mall.

 Ashes into Glass was founded in 2006.
 The concept for the businesss came from a client, who asked if they could incorporate her mother’s ashes into glass as a memorial to her life.

-James and Bill Knew it was indeed possible.
+James and Bill knew it was indeed possible.
 When they saw how much the item meant to their client, they knew they’d stumbled into something beautiful and important.
 Ashes into Glass was born.

 Bill explains, “We found our vocation with Ashes into Glass.
 It combines our love of crafting glass with the opportunity to create something meaningful.
-Right from the start, clients told us how much comfort their Ashes into Glass Jewellery bought them, and this gave us a great sense of purpose and satisfaction in our work that we still feel today.
+Right from the start, clients told us how much comfort their Ashes into Glass Jewellery brought them, and this gave us a great sense of purpose and satisfaction in our work that we still feel today.

 The quality of their unique service was recognised and a string of awards soon followed, culminating at the National Business Awards in 2009.
-In the same year, the Ashes into Glass Facebook Page was started, which today has more than 600,000 likes and hundreds of messages of gratitude from satisfied clients.
+In the same year, the Ashes into Glass Facebook Page was started, which today has more than 1,000,000 likes and hundreds of messages of gratitude from satisfied clients.

-Ashes into Glass has grown over the years.
-Bill and James now have 30 staff, including apprentices and production assistants.
+James and Bill are now considered true masters in the fields of glass and jewellery making.
+They take great pride in creating the highest quality of work for clients around the world.
+Ashes into Glass has grown over the years and now employs 30 staff, including apprentices and production assistants.
 They have started the process of passing along the skills of their craft to the next generation.